 1. Define Your Segments

-Start with a list of the various different segments that you deal with.
+Start with a list of the various segments that you deal with.
 And give them names!
 This will help you interact with them once you start asking them questions.

 2. Define Demographics

 Demographics, as we will see, are very different from Personas.
 It’s very difficult to create content that resonates when all you know is where someone lives and how much money they make.